Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

    - Updated all relevant documentation to reflect the new features and improvements.

 10. **Next Steps**:
-    - Plan to conduct a community-wide training session on the new features.
+    - Conduct a community-wide training session on the new features.
-    - Gather feedback for further improvements.
+    - Gather feedback for continuous improvement.
+    - Expand the CEI to include additional community engagement metrics.

 This update marks a significant step forward in our efforts to enhance transparency and collaboration with our community.
 We're excited to see how these improvements impact our AI-human interactions!